Breech birthPregnancy - breech; Delivery - breech

 Risks are low for this procedure when a skilled provider does it.
 Rarely, it may lead to an emergency cesarean birth (C-section) if:

-A C-section is the delivery of a baby through a surgical opening in the mother's lower belly area.
+A C-section is the delivery of a baby by making an opening in the mother's lower belly area.
 It is also called a cesarean delivery.Read Article Now Book Mark Article

 - Part of the placenta tears away from the lining of your womb